DavidCarl/UFO/NEWREADME.md

 ![](/Screenshot_2.png)
 <sub><sup>Here group 1 to 10 represent the amount on threads and 11 is 20 threads.
 As we can see there is no real performance gains to get from using 4 to 20 threads.</sup></sub>

-As seen on the graph we get some substantial performace gains by threading our process up untill 4 theads, but with diminishing returns for each thread we add
+As seen on the graph we get some substantial performace gains by threading our process up untill 4 threads.
+Going from 1 to 2 threads gave us a 41% decrease in search time.
+Going from 1 to 3 threads gave us a 58% decrease in search time.
+Going from 1 to 4 threads gave us a 69,8% decrease in search time.

+but with diminishing returns for each thread we add to the process.

 ### Parallelization